Differentiable stability and sphere theorems for manifolds and Einstein manifolds with positive scalar curvature: Introduction

 is diffeomorphic to a spherical space form. \end{cor}

 \

 \begin{remark} The lower bound on the conjugate radius of \(M\) in Theorem~\ref{sec:introduction} cannot be replaced by a lower bound on the diameter.

 This is due to the following fact: any manifold \(M\) of dimension at least three which admits a metric of scalar curvature \(>c>0\) admits a metric of scalar curvature \(>c'(c)>0\) and arbitrarily large diameter.
-Indeed, one can construct such a metric as follows: By results of Gromov and Lawson \cite{MR577131}, we can assume that \(M\) has a metric of positive scalar curvature which is a 'torpedo' metric in the neighborhood of a point \(p\in M\).
+Indeed, one can construct such a metric as follows: By results which were independently proven by Gromov and Lawson \cite{MR577131} and Schoen and Yau \cite{MR535700}, we can assume that \(M\) has a metric of positive scalar curvature which is a 'torpedo' metric in the neighborhood of a point \(p\in M\).
 We can then choose this torpedo to be arbitrarily long without decreasing the scalar curvature. \end{remark}

 \

 The main ingredients in the proofs of the above results consist in using $C^{k,\alpha}$ convergence techniques, developed in particular by Anderson \cite{MR1074481} and Anderson and Cheeger \cite{MR1158336}, and appropriate modifications of Green's original arguments along with convergence properties of the injectivity and conjugate radius.